How do you know about the latest movie release? The sensational book about to hit the shelves? What about the trendiest new gadget?

 The Church offers an encounter with the living Word of God.
-Religious education makes this Good News known.
+Religious education makes this good news known.
 Properly done, it can even make the Gospel come alive to the souls in our care.
-If the entertainment industry feels confident vying loudly for our attention with even the most mediocre offerings, how much more confident should we be who offer an encounter with the Son of God!
+The entertainment industry feels confident vying loudly for our attention with even the most mediocre offerings; how much more confident should we be who offer an encounter with the Son of God!

 What is marketing?

 What is marketing?
 Don’t worry if an answer doesn’t spring to mind – but do embrace the opportunity for growth in this area!
 According to one marketing strategist, marketing is: “getting someone who has a NEED, to KNOW, LIKE & TRUST YOU [emphasis theirs]”.